 An improved ability to reimagine the actions and tools needed to protect the human and more-than-human world.

-2025 Course Instructors
+2026 Course Instructors include

 César Rodríguez Garavito